ashikishere/ashikishere/README.md

 - 🌱 I’m currently learning everything 🤣
 - 👯 I like to code all time🤣
-- 🥅 2021 Goals: Be a Good Front-end web developer
+- 🥅 2021 Goals: Be a world top Front-end web developer
 - ⚡ Fun fact: I love to play dota 2

 ### Connect with me: